 Entrepreneurs: Jared Joyce

-Five-Minute Furniture is a system that allows for furniture that’s easily assembled without hand tools, screws or bolts.
-Modular and customizable, the patented Five-Minute Furniture system comes in a variety of sizes and allows users to built the furniture that best suits their living space.
+Five-Minute Furniture is a system that makes easily assembled furniture without the need for any screws, hand tools, or bolts.
+The Five-Minute Furniture system comes in a variety of sizes, it is patented, modular, customizable, and you can build for the living space furniture that best suits.

-He has approached many furniture manufacturers who all believe the high costs of production outweigh the product’s ease of assembly.
+Many furniture manufacturers were approached by him, trying to reduce down the high costs of production to outweigh the product’s ease of assembly.